On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

-It was illustrated with a comprehensive set of numerical results in \cite{alessio_net_giant} that Network-GIANT outperforms first-order optimization algorithms based on gradient tracking and a number of other distributed optimization methods using different types of Hessian approximation techniques, such as Network-DANE \cite{li2020communication}, and various other Network-Newton methods including the one presented in \cite{mokhtari2016network}.
-While it is generally difficult to compare exact convergence rates of various distributed Newton type methods, Theorem \ref{lin_quad_conv} provides an explanation why Network-GIANT provides a faster linear convergence rate than the gradient tracking based first order algorithm, e.g. in \cite{li_na_gradient_tracking}.
+It was illustrated with a comprehensive set of numerical results in \cite{alessio_net_giant} that Network-GIANT outperforms first-order optimization algorithms based on gradient tracking and several other distributed optimization methods using different types of Hessian approximation techniques, such as Network-DANE \cite{li2020communication}, and various other Network-Newton methods, including the one presented in \cite{mokhtari2016network}.
+While it is generally difficult to compare exact convergence rates of various distributed Newton type methods, Theorem \ref{lin_quad_conv} explains why Network-GIANT provides a faster linear convergence rate than the gradient tracking based first order algorithm, e.g., in \cite{li_na_gradient_tracking}.
+The next result establishes this fact formally: \begin{theorem} Consider the consensus update iteration in Theorem \ref{th:linear rate}, along with the iterations of the optimality gap error recursion from \eqref{lin_quad_rate}, denoted by \(\optgaperr_k = \norm{\bar {x}_{k} - x^{\star}}\) for each \(k\).
+Let Assumptions \ref{assumption_1}, \ref{hessianlip}, and \ref{hessapprox} hold.
+Recall that \(\kappa= \frac{L}{\mu}\).
+If \(\gamma < \mu\), then we have